LibCrowds/libcrowds/docs/configuration.md

 ### mapbox

-[Mapbox](https://www.mapbox.com/) is used to present any maps present on the site and can be configured via the `mapbox` property.
+Use [Mapbox](https://www.mapbox.com/) to present any maps present on the site.
 ```js
 config.mapbox = {
   id: 'mapbox.streets',